dmsul/site-source/content/pages/tutorial_git_3branches.rst

     Hello, world!
     Hello, world!
     Hello, world!

+or checking in our editor or git bash via :code:`$ cat hello.py`.

 Looks good.
 Now let's go back to the :code:`master` branch for a bit, just to check that we can.